Gol Gol

 Educational attainment in Gol Gol aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.9%, significantly lower than the NSW average of 32.2%.
+The area has lower university qualification rates at 18.9%, compared to the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 14.3%, followed by graduate diplomas (2.9%) and postgraduate qualifications (1.7%).
-Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (12.5%) and certificates (28.0%).
-Educational participation is high, with 31.8% of residents currently enrolled in formal education, comprising 13.2% in primary, 9.2% in secondary, and 2.0% in tertiary education.
+Trade and technical skills are prominent, with 40.5% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (28.0%).

 Frequently Asked Questions - Education